 La source Place du Poilu

-Another centrally located water source perfect to fill up your bottles on the way to the train station.
+Another centrally located fountain, perfectly placed for topping up your water bottle on the way to or from the train station.

 La source de la Poste